GameServerManagers/LinuxGSM-Docs/Ports.md

 1) **Make sure your server is listening properly**
 Before anything else, you need to know if your sever is actually listening.
-Input : `./gameserver details` and look for this diagnose command:
+Input : `./gameserver details` and look for this kind of diagnose command:
 ````
 Useful port diagnostic command:
 netstat -atunp | grep srcds_linux